Only dogs can be trained to do tricks, right? Nope!

 Here are 6 super cool tricks that, with enough persistence and cooperation, you can get a clever kitty to master (and the younger they are, the easier it will be!).

-Before getting started, you may want to purchase a training clicker made for cats (head to our RSPCA Petville store at Hillcrest) and make sure you have a treat on hand (suss our guide to homemade cat treats).
+Before getting started, you may want to purchase a training clicker made for cats (available at our RSPCA Petville store) and make sure you have a treat on hand (suss our guide to homemade cat treats or purchase some online).

 In the same way that dogs are trained, we’ll be pairing a click noise with a food treat for your kitty so that you can have your very own catdog.

 Okay, so some people may deny that this is a ‘trick’, but given how helpful it is (and the fact that some cats legit just never learn it), we’d still call it one.